 Waste: Green Banana Paper is striving toward a closed loop manufacturing process.
 The waste from the banana trees is put into a compost pile until it decomposes enough to fertilize our small fruit farm.
 Off-cuts and paper scraps are recycled and transformed back into the original fibers with almost zero waste.

-Small trash items from our factory such as tape, old brushes, empty glue bottles, etc. are brought to the municipal dump operated by our State government each Friday.
+Small trash items from our factory such as tape, old brushes, empty ink bottles, etc. are brought to the municipal dump operated by our State government each Friday.
 We make a point to emphasize environmental awareness and stewardship by keeping a clean factory and discussing the impact of plastics and others.

 Energy: We use the sun and wind to dry fibers and papers, fallen coconuts to fuel the fire in the boiling process, and the laws of physics as much as possible.
-We have three small electric motors powering our extractor and beaters which consume minimal energy from our State's power grid which is powered by a combination of 30% solar and 70% diesel generators.
+We have four small electric motors powering our extractor and beaters which consume minimal energy from our State's power grid which is powered by a combination of 30% solar and 70% diesel generators.

 Chemicals: In papermaking, it is essential to boil the fibers in an alkaline solution with a pH of 10-11 in order to de-lignify the cellulose and create strong, long-lasting, archival quality papers.
-This requires the use of NaCo2 also known as Soda Ash, which we import from Amazon.
-We built a special grey-water system to ensure that the leftover water from this process is neutralized before re-entering the ground.
-To do this, we pour 1L of vinegar each month into the holding tank - which brings the pH back down to 7-8.
-Our factory is also built over sandy/coral ground which is naturally pH 10-11 and not used for growing food.
+This requires the use of NaCo2 also known as Soda Ash, which we import.
+We built a special grey-water system to ensure that the leftover water from this process slowly re-enters the ground.
+Our factory is built over sandy/coral ground which is naturally pH 10-11 and not used for growing food.